 Digital marketing’s grounded future in the post-cookie world

-Future-proofing marketing data means embedding privacy into strategy rather than retrofitting it later.
-It involves investing in first-party relationships early and training teams to interpret imperfect data thoughtfully.
+Future-proofing marketing data means embedding privacy into strategy rather than fitting it later.
+It is early investment in first-party relationships and training teams to interpret data thoughtfully.

 Signal loss may have closed some doors.
 But it has opened a more sustainable path ahead.